PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 ### Skinning Notes

-Skinning/vertex-weighting in Blender is a very complex topic, these docs will focus solely on your considerations for exporting a Zero compatible skin.
+Skinning/vertex-weighting in Blender is a very complex topic, these docs will focus solely on your considerations for exporting a SWBF compatible skin.

-1. Zero can weight a vertex to a maximum of 4 bones.
+1. .msh files can weight a vertex to a maximum of 4 bones.
 When painting weights, ensure each vertex is meaningfully influenced by a maximum of 4 bones.
 It won't break the exporter if you exceed 4, but the 4 largest weights per-vertex will be kept and renormalized, and the others will be discarded.
+It is also worth mentioning however that SWBF2 (PC) only appears to supports 1 weight per vertex, despite the toolchain accepting and processing .msh files with more weights.

 2. An object will be exported as a skin if it is parented to an armature and has vertex groups.
 The skeleton will be reparented to the skin object which is not named as a collision or LOD object.